romangrubic/memory-game-js/README.md

 ## UX

-This site was made for user's who are looking for a simple game to pass the time and for user's who are trying to improve their concentration and memory.
+This site was made for user's who are trying to improve their concentration and/or memory and for user's who are looking for a simple game to pass the time.

 Once the user arrives at the page, will see a landing page with the heading, a help button, an action button and a footer with social link and a contact modal form.
 All of them are centered through the middle so user don't have to run across the screen and they can easily follow up-down the screen.